mesosphere/universe/tutorial/GetStarted.md

 }
 ```

+You can put the icons related to your package and screenshots of your service if needed here.
 You can read more about the various fields in this field [here](https://github.com/mesosphere/universe#resourcejson) or can refer to [`repo/meta/schema/v3-resource-schema.json`](repo/meta/schema/v3-resource-schema.json) for a full fledged definition.

 #### package.json